 Take Mental Illness and Suicide out of the Silos of Silence

-A BOOMER contributor dishes up advice on how to help children with struggling with mental health problems.
+A BOOMER contributor dishes up helping children with struggling with mental health problems

 My family suffered the triple stigma with our son – depression, addiction and death by suicide.
 Stigma can exist only in an environment where judgment and lack of education thrive.
 Which is precisely why we need to talk about them.
 Openly and without judgment.

 I am stripping away the façade and hitting taboo subjects head on.
 The death of my son Charles Aubrey Rogers by suicide in June of 2015 taught me that.